raintor/NettyRPC/README.md

 ## NettyRPC
-use Netty  to create RPC
+use Netty  to create RPC;
 a simple DEMO